 - Increased risk of cognitive decline or Dementia

-- Have eye contact with the person you are having a conversation with – This improve concentration and can help you understand what the other person is trying to tell you.
+- Have eye contact with the person you are having a conversation with – This improves concentration and can help you understand what the other person is trying to tell you.

 - Make sure there is sufficient light so you can see the person clearly